 To win the jackpot, you need all six of your numbers to be the same as the winning line.
 If multiple players match all the numbers, the jackpot is shared between the winners.
 For example, the TL Management Trust from Texas landed a third of a $564 million jackpot back in February 2015.
+This is the highest Powerball win ever seen in Texas.
 Check the table below for all the prizes and chances of scoring a payout.

 |Numbers Matched||Odds of Winning||Prize|

 |5 + Powerball||1 in 292,201,338||Jackpot|